KTBZay/Zayssystem/README.md

 # Zayssystem
-write a express,discord, or dns server in 3 line!
+write a express or dns server in 3 line!

 ## Install here
 ```
   npm i zayssystem

 ```
 or go to current release

+# Version 1.0.3
+- Added new "Interface" class
+- Removed "client" folder
+- Added "sqlite3"

 # Version 1.0.1
 - Fixed unable to use "interface" class (npm patch)